 From treasured family photos to irreplaceable children's artwork, families generate a lot of special memories that need to be protected.
 Dedicate several minutes at a time to go through your photos and organize them by date or occasion.
 Choose attractive boxes or binders to which you can add pages to store them.
 Go through your child's artwork with your child and choose the ones that mean the most that you'll keep.

-For many of us, between the magazines we subscribe to and the catalogs we order from, periodicals can quickly pile up in our homes!
+For many of us, magazines can quickly pile up in our homes!
 Take a few minutes to set up an organization system for your favorite titles.
 Commit to storing only the most recent issues (six months is a good guideline) and recycle the rest.
-If there’s a certain story you want to keep beyond the six-month period, tear that page out and file it...there’s no need to keep the entire issue.
+If there's a certain story you want to keep beyond the six-month period, tear that page out and file it...there's no need to keep the entire issue.

 Keep your family's favorite movies and music within easy reach on an entertainment center or bookshelf in the den.
 Others that are used less regularly can be stored in another area or on a higher shelf.
 When organizing media, decide what you really want to keep, and donate items you don't to create more space.